 |Integration Services||Hyper-V Integration Services must be running on VMs that you assess, in order to capture operating system information.|

 Azure Migrate appliance requirements

 Azure Migrate uses the Azure Migrate appliance for discovery and assessment.
-The appliance for Hyper-V runs on a Hyper-V VM, and is deployed using a compressed Hyper-V VHD that you download from the Azure portal.
+You can deploy the appliance using a compressed Hyper-V VHD that you download from the portal, or using a PowerShell script.

 The following table summarizes port requirements for assessment.

 |Appliance||Inbound connections on TCP port 3389 to allow remote desktop connections to the appliance.